mtitus83/MMM-Starlight/README.md

 ## Contributing

 If you find any issues or have suggestions for improvements, please open an issue or submit a pull request on the GitHub repository.

+Please review the DESIGN.md file for detailed information on recent changes and the module's architecture.

 ## Acknowledgments